arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

     <source src="./namesans-countdown-vid.mp4"
               type="video/mp4">
   </video>
-  <figcaption>The Hairline styles offer a near-invisible endpoint for appearing & disappearing animations.</figcaption>
+  <figcaption>Weights `300` to `1` in Name Sans Display.
+The Hairline styles offer a near-invisible endpoint for disappearing & appearing animations.</figcaption>
 </figure>

 A warning: the Hairline is so thin, it disappears in some contexts.
-Just as designers have to consider how the fill color of type affects its readability, a similar consideration must be given to the weight of type.
-But, that disappearing is a hidden feature: it allows Name Sans to be animated in and out from this core.
+Just as designers have to consider how the fill color of type affects its readability, a similar consideration must be given to the weight of type, and often it is better to use a slightly-thicker style, or even to add a bit of an outline stroke to these letters.
+But, that disappearingly-light weight is a hidden feature: it allows Name Sans to be animated in and out from this core.
 This can be especially useful in characters that maintain a common width between weights, like tabular numbers (activated with feature `tnum`) and arrows.
+If any wine label designers are out there, the Hairline characters would also look preeetty nice printed at a large size on a wine label.
+Just an idea...

 ### Optical Size

 To understand Name Sans, it is essential to first have an idea of what **optical sizing** is.
 The optical sizes of a typeface are made to preserve its design intent at different sizes.
-Optical sizes are fairly similar to font weights, which are usually made to preserve the design of a typeface at different relative levels of thickness or density.
+In this way, optical sizes are fairly similar to font weights, which are usually made to preserve the design of a typeface at different relative levels of thickness or density.

 ![Name Sans Optical Sizes](name_sans-opsz_a.svg)
 *The x-height, contrast, and overall proportions are subtly adjusted along the Optical Size axis to look as good as possible at large sizes while also providing comfortable readability in Text.*